en de

 Image credit: Constantinople Restaurant in Brighton

-At Constantinople Restaurant you can enjoy the traditional, diverse, and colourful cuisine of Central Anatolia, the Caucasus, Greece, the Balkans, and the Middle East in one place.
-Located across the street from Norfolk Square, Brighton they serve traditional delicacies such as shakshuka, tabbouleh, kofte, kebab, and mezze from lunchtime to dinner.
-But you can find even more delicacies on the menu as well which you will never forget again.
-For the sweet-toothed among you, we can recommend homemade baklava as the crowning glory.
+At Constantinople Restaurant, you can enjoy the traditional, diverse, and colorful cuisine of Central Anatolia, the Caucasus, Greece, the Balkans, and the Middle East in one place.
+Located across the street from Norfolk Square, they serve traditional delicacies such as shakshuka, tabbouleh, kofte, kebab, and mezze from lunchtime to dinner.

+You will find unforgettable delicacies on the menu.
+For those with a sweet tooth, we recommend the homemade baklava as the crowning glory.
 Constantinople Restaurant is certainly one of the best places to eat in Brighton.

 Tip #5: Lavash